-Dogs attack when they felt fear or if they are fearful
+Dogs attack when they feel fear

 Rescue dogs know stress and are less likely to be trusting of people.
 So, when they experience fear, they can react aggressively.
-This happens because rescue dogs aren’t properly socialized as puppies, or they may have been neglected or abused by previous owners.
+This can happen because rescue dogs aren’t properly socialized as puppies, or they may have been neglected or abused by previous owners.
 People who work with rescue dogs must take great care to earn their trust and ease their fears.

 Possessive aggression of dogs may result in attacks

 Dogs can become possessive of a person, food, territory, or object they value.
 When someone encroaches on that object, person, or territory, the dog reacts with aggression.
-Usually they will growl to warn the oncoming person.
+Usually, they will growl to warn the oncoming person.
 Some dogs will attack if someone comes too close to your home, which the dog considers its territory.
 Dogs can also be highly protective of their owners, who are a part of their pack.

 Dogs attack when they feel frustrated

 Some dogs are easily frustrated, which is known as redirected or barrier frustration.
 It can be a similar reaction that a child has when the child does not get what it wants.
-The dog will come frustrated by not being able to get what it wants.
+The dog will become frustrated by not being able to get what it wants.
 But instead of throwing a temper-tantrum like a child, the dog becomes aggressive and can attack.